 A young girl suffering from Myelodysplastic Syndrome, also known as MDS, attended training in producing handicrafts conducted by a project managed by ADRA Myanmar in Nwar Da Ma Village, Nyaung Shwe Township, within the Southern Shan State in Myanmar.

 15 year old Yu Mon Zaw is not like the other girls in her village.
-Yu Mon Zaw suffers from Myelodysplastic Syndrome (MDS), a medical condition that deals with the ineffective production of blood cells potentially leading to anemia and cytopenias causing her to feel weak and her body to be more susceptible to contracting other diseases.
+Yu Mon Zaw suffers from Myelodysplastic Syndrome (MDS), a medical condition that deals with the ineffective production of blood cells potentially leading to anaemia and cytopenias causing her to feel weak and her body to be more susceptible to contracting other diseases.

 Although clever and bright in school, Yu Mon Zaw had to drop out after Grade 6 due to her condition and family financial problems.
-Yu Mon Zaw's parents work as casual labourers on neighbouring farms in the nearby villages and could not generate enough income to keep their daughter in school in addition to medical bills required for Yu Mon Zaw to recieve blood transfusions equalling to about two bottles each month costing 50,000 kyats (USD$44.39).
+Yu Mon Zaw’s parents work as casual labourers on neighbouring farms in the nearby villages and could not generate enough income to keep their daughter in school in addition to medical bills required for Yu Mon Zaw to receive blood transfusions equalling to about two bottles each month costing 50,000 kyats (USD$44.39).